jaredpepper2/Terraform-Wordpress-Free-Tier-AWS-Setup/README.md

 - Create a Key Pair, so that you can SSH into your Linux Instance.
 - Create an S3 Bucket, and sync all of your WordPress Files here.

 The hostname of your instance will be output into the console.
 Please use this hostname/computer name to SSH into the Linux Instance.
-I use Putty to SSH into my instances from a Window machine.
+I use PuTTY to SSH into my instances from a Windows machine.
 Putty can be downloaded from here:

 - https://www.putty.org/